DaVita: History

 In October 1995, the company became a public company via an initial public offering, raising $107 million.
 By December 1996, DLJ had made a 386% return on its $10.5 million investment.

+Acquisitions and divestments

 On February 27, 1998, the company acquired Renal Treatment Centers for $1.3 billion in stock.
 The integration went poorly and in July 1999, the CEO and CFO resigned.
 After tripling in value between 1995 and 1998, by July 1999, the stock price was down 71% year-to-date.
 In October 1999, Kent J. Thiry, then 43 years old, was named CEO.

 In 2000, the company sold its non-U.S. operations.

-In October 2000, the company was renamed DaVita Inc.
+In October 2000, the company was renamed DaVita Inc. The name "DaVita" was derived from the Italian language phrase "Dare Vita", which means "to give life".

 In October 2005, the company acquired Gambro Healthcare.

+In 2012, DaVita acquired Healthcare Partners for $4.42 billion.
+In September 2016, Healthcare Partners was renamed DaVita Medical Group.
+In June 2019, the division was sold to UnitedHealth Group's Optum division for $4.3 billion.

+In 2014, DaVita acquired Colorado Springs Health Partners, with 600 employees and 110,000 patients.

+In March 2016, it acquired the Everett Clinic Medical Group, a 20-site physicians practice with 315,000 patients in the Seattle area, for $385 million.

+In May 2017, it acquired WellHealth Quality Care.

+Legal issues

 In October 2014, the company agreed to pay $350 million to settle claims that it provided illegal kickbacks to doctors.

 In June 2015, the company agreed to pay $450 million to settle allegations that it unnecessarily disposed of drugs and then billed the U.S. federal government for this waste.

 In June 2018, a jury awarded the families of 3 of the company's patients $383 million in wrongful death claims after the patients died from cardiac arrest after undergoing treatment at DaVita centers.

+In October 2018, it agreed to pay $270 million to settle allegations that it violated the False Claims Act by providing inaccurate information that caused Medicare Advantage Plans to receive inflated payments.
+James Swoben, a whistleblower, received $10 million.

 In July 2021, a federal grand jury indicted DaVita and former CEO Kent Thiry on charges of labor market collusion alleging participation in conspiracies with Surgical Care Affiliates to suppress competition for the services of certain senior-level employees.
 The company and Thiry were acquitted by a jury in April 2022.
+In October 2021, the Federal Trade Commission imposed limits on the company engaging in more mergers in Utah because of its history of buying up competitors.